TheCraZyDuDee/Windows-Gaming-Optimization-Script/README.md

 - Clears the Recycle Bin, Temp, Prefetch and SoftwareDistribution Download Folders
 - Changes Powerplan
 - Flushes DNS (because it can)
-- Disable DWM (Reduces CPU Usage and Input Latency, currently Windows 10 only!)
+- Disable DWM (Reduces CPU Usage and Input Latency, Windows 10 only!)

 Normal Version:<br/>
 - Everything from above